 Gardening is always a forever journey.
 That’s one of its deep pleasures.
 It’s also a very personal thing: beauty truly is in the eye of the beholder.
 My role is to guide you towards your personal vision of beauty.
 Here are some photos of gardening journeys I have been privileged to be a part of:

 Louise built a new house from scratch and couldn’t wait to get going on the garden.
 In just a couple of years she has utterly transformed the property and evolved our original design as she’s gone.
 We’re still regularly in touch some eight years on!

 Simon was looking for a contemporary feel to his side garden, which had barely any plants left due to a large tree stealing moisture and nutrients.
-We decided on a Japanese-inspired design, added structure and ornamentation to the area and finished it off with irrigation to help it on its way.
+We decided on a Japanese-inspired design, added structure and ornamentation to the area and finished it off with irrigation to help it on its way

 Joyce was soon to be retiring and thought she’d have a little more time to spend in the garden.
 Little did she realise how addictive gardening was and what a big part of her life it would turn out to be!
 There’s nothing nicer for me than seeing someone get so much immense joy from their garden.

 Roger had a real challenge with a sloping back garden.
 We designed a semi-sunken fire pit to take best advantage of the bank and added retaining walls to give a more formal look.
 We just need a bit more plant growth now!